Looking for middle school student (6th-8th grade; sometimes 5th grade) opportunities throughout the year? Programs include the following conditions:

 A Genre Book Club facilitated by Delaware County District Library teen librarian, Delaware City Schools High School librarian and United Way Afterschool Programming Coordinator together on the FIRST MONDAY of the month.
 Meetings include activities, discussions, genre-themed snacks, giveaways, and fun!
 Must register for each individual month to receive Zoom link info.

-Click here to register for DECEMBER Middle School Virtual Book Club.
+Click here to register for: March Middle School Book Club

 big brothers big sisters at willis